-I chose to become a life care coordinator because I have admired Kris Maser’s work over the years and wanted to be a part of her firm’s vision to help people live their best life by planning for their future.
+I chose to become an elder care coordinator because I have admired Kris Maser’s work over the years and wanted to be a part of her firm’s vision to help people live their best life by planning for their future.
 We provide a unique and needed service to our clients, offering a holistic approach in helping them coordinate and manage their legal, financial and personal care issues.

 I believe that together we can find a solution to every problem.

 My greatest accomplishment is my skill and ability to relate to various people from different backgrounds.
 I believe you can find you have more in common with people than not.
 I am able to connect with individuals from all walks of life and find things we have in common.